mihaicaragheorghe/vscodevim-enhanced/README.md

 # Vim Enhanced

-Keymaps for [Vim extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) to provide a more native Vim experience in VS Code.
-Inspired by Neovim configurations.
+Keymaps for [Vim extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) to provide a more authentic vim experience in VS Code.
+Inspired by kickstart.nvim.

 ## Installation